BOOKING AND PREPARATION STAGE

 Conquering Mt.
 Kinabalu requires only 2 days 1 night.
 However, for a proper appreciation of your climb, it is better for you to spend 3 days and 2 nights at the mountain.

-2 days1 night accommodation package is available, but only open 30 days before the climbing date, which usually are fully booked.
+2 days 1 night accommodation package is available, but only open 30 days before the climbing date, which usually are fully booked.

 It’s good to be at the park a day before your climb.
 Not advisable to fly to Kota Kinabalu and climb on the same day & Not advisable to catch the same day’s flight going back to your hometown after the climb.

-Had enough sleep a day before the climb.
+Have enough sleep a day before the climb.

 Make sure you cut your toenails and have correct fitting footwear.

-Carry light and do not wear jean.
+Carry light and do not wear jeans.

 Bring cash instead of credit card.